kamilczerw/devto-posts/posts/chord-rust/building-chord-part-1.md

 ### Joining

-When a node joins the *Chord ring*, it first needs to find its place in the network and notify its immediate `successor` about itself.
-Immediate `successor` is the node that is responsible for the next id after the joining node.
+When a node joins the *Chord ring*, it first needs to find its place in the network.
+It calculates its *id* by hashing its IP address and then uses the lookup operation to find the the `successor` of the *id*.
+Immediate `successor` is the node that is responsible for the next id after the *id* of the joining node.

+Once the node has found its `successor`, it sends a `notify` message to the `successor` node.
+The `notify` message contains the *id* and communication information of the joining node.
+The `successor` node then checks if the joining node is a better `predecessor` than its current `predecessor`.
+If the joining node is a better `predecessor`, the `successor` node updates its `predecessor` to the joining node.

 `predecessor` is a node that is previous node in the *ring*.
 It is used to maintain the correct relationships between nodes in the network.

+Each node runs a `stabilize` job periodically.
 The `stabilize` job is responsible for ensuring that each node knows the correct successor and predecessor nodes in the *Chord ring*.
 It does this by checking if the current successor node has a predecessor that is closer to the current node than the current successor node itself.
 If this is the case, the current node updates its successor to the new node.
 Additionally, the stabilize job also checks if the current predecessor node is still alive by sending a ping message to it.
 If there is no response, the current node updates its predecessor to the new node.

 In summary, the `stabilize` job is responsible for maintaining the correct relationships between nodes in the *Chord ring* and ensuring that the network is in sync.

 ### Consistent hashing

 A consistent hash function assigns each node and key an `m`-bit identifier using a hash function.
 The original paper uses `SHA-1`, but it is important to note that this hash function is not recommended for use in new systems due to known weaknesses.
-Instead, there are other more secure hash functions that are recommended for use, such as `SHA-256` or `BLAKE2`.
+Instead, there are other more secure hash functions that are recommended, such as `SHA-256` or `BLAKE2`.
 The node's identifier is chosen by hashing its IP address, while a key identifier is produced by hashing the key.

 This method ensures that the probability of two nodes or keys hashing to the same identifier is negligible, making it an efficient way to distribute data across a network.